encryptedninja/command-center/README.md

 ### pass the hash
 * pass the hash, Win: `pth-winexe -U Administrator%'<admin hash>' //<target IP> cmd.exe`

-## smbclient
-Just a couple of things here.

-* `smbclient -L //IP` to list the available shares
-* once connected you can use the `prompt` command for smbclient to not to ask you for a prompt every time you want to download something
-* `recursive` is used to be able to download something recursively from a folder

 ## sqlmap
 One of my favorite tecniques I learned from [ippsec](https://ippsec.rocks/?#) is to capture a login request with Burp and save it in a file like login.req, then in sqlmap I can just use `sqlmap -r login.req --level 5 --risk 3` to try to find a vuln.